bikki0/tictactoe/README.md

-# tictactoe: Introduction to Computer Science project
+# TicTacToe: Introduction to Computer Science project
 Created a web application to play tictactoe game.

 Backend implemented in python and frontend in JS.